All About Hearing Aids

 Batteries power the hearing aid's electronics.
 Here's how the other parts of a hearing aid work:

-- A receiver sends these amplified signals into the ear, where they're converted to neural signals and sent to the brain.
+A receiver sends these amplified sounds into your ear, where they're converted to neural signals and sent to your brain.